AnaztaziaM/FCC_SC_Arithmetic-Formatter/README.md

+This project is one of the projects in FeeCodeCamp- Scientific Computing with Python Certification course.
+The README, main.py and test_module.py files are created by Freecodecamp.I am using these to  illustrate why is my code looks like it is.
+The arritmetic_arrenger.py is my code.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: